-This summer’s institute is the first in a four-year series that will explore Central America with a focus on people and the environment.
-The institute will highlight diverse topics of Central America and incorporate hands-on STEM activities.
-It will focus on indigenous people’s relationship with the environment, as well as broader environmental issues regarding health, infrastructure, and land and water rights.
-Summer 2019 will focus on climate change and impacts of deforestation, environmental politics and sustainability, and access to water and its relationship to health.
+This summer’s institute was the first in a four-year series that will explore Central America with a focus on people and the environment.
+The institute highlighted diverse topics of Central America and incorporated hands-on STEM activities.
+It focused on indigenous people’s relationship with the environment, as well as broader environmental issues regarding health, infrastructure, and land and water rights.
+Summer 2019 focused particularly on climate change and impacts of deforestation, environmental politics and sustainability, and access to water and its relationship to health.

 Evening Round Table: Strategies for Promoting Responsibility, Leadership, and Teamwork through Music

 6:30 PM – 8:00 PM

 Blair School of Music (Vanderbilt University) faculty and special visiting panelists from across Latin America came together to explore the role of youth bands and orchestras in Latin America, the recruitment and retention of at-risk youth, and the challenges and opportunities to develop leadership skills, teamwork, and responsibility through these organized youth activities.
 Discussions were held in Spanish.
 Co-sponsored by the Vanderbilt University Curb Center.

 Saturday, April 13, 2019

 Lipscomb University, Nashville, TN